 3. Use Diffuse1 color to edit the color for this Transparency map.
 Click on the "m" at the right of Color to add more texture to this map if needed.

 Render it and will get image like below.
-The Transparency map is covering the entire chair.
+The Transparency map is covering the entire cup.
+That's because there is no mapping applied to this cup yet.